-Table $12.9 \cdot$ Options tab raute 14./.
-Opiions tab
+Table 12.9: Options tab

 Attribute Description Export for Samba clients This option defines whether the share is to be exported for Samba clients.
 Export for NFS clients This option defines whether the share is to be exported for NFS clients.